 "When I say that children are competent, I mean that they are in a position to teach us what we need to learn. .....
 To learn from our children in this way demands much more than that we speak democratically with them.
 It means we must develop a kind of dialogue that many adults are unable to establish even with other adults: that is to say a personal dialogue based on equal dignity."
 The Competent Child Intro

 Jesper Juuls mentioned that children are often viewed as potential rather than as people - what does this mean?
 What about all the talk of children's potential and supporting them to reach their full potential?
-I don't think that is what he means - he is talking about children not being valued as children, as people ALREADY, but the fact that they are potential people, potential grown-ups!
-We need to value children for who they are.
+I don't think that is what he means - I think he is talking about children not being valued as children, as people ALREADY, but the fact that they are potential people, to-be adults!
+We need to value children for who they are right this moment.
 To see what they are already capable of, and to learn from that.
-YES, we need to learn too.
+We need to learn too.
 As adults we have the chance to re-learn everything.
-To get new perspectives on life and our own personal truths - if we allow ourselves to be open enough to HEAR what the children are saying and showing us...
+To get new perspectives on life and our own personal truths - if we allow ourselves to be open enough to listen to what the children are saying and showing us...

 Annika Månsson describes "competence" as "potentials, to avoid the essential view on children, where the ability and the power to act are embedded as natural instinct" (The construction of the "competent child" and early childhood care.)
 So what does this mean?
 We have returned to the word potential again.
 But this time it is referring to each child's potential to be who they are, the need for support and guidance to attain that... and that we should not think that competent children means we can leave them to their own devices and they can work it out for themselves.
 We are needed to help them be 100% of who they are - maybe this is another way of interpreting the 100 languages, to learn in a way that permits you to be wholly yourself?
-Månsson goes on to describe the importance of allowing children to be active in the daily routines to allow children to try out their competencies.
-Over the years I have heard many teachers discuss their dislike of daily routines - eating, washing hands, toileting and nappy changing etc as getting in the way of the learning - but I think that the routines ARE a part of the pedagogical day... they ARE opportunities for learning, opportunities for the children to develop their own skills, their own abilities to do things for themselves as well as help others.
+Månsson goes on to describe the importance of giving children permission to be active in the daily routines to allow children to try out all their competencies.
+Over the years I have heard many teachers discuss their dislike of daily routines - eating, washing hands, toileting and nappy changing etc as getting in the way of the "real" learning - but I think that the routines are a part of the pedagogical day... they are opportunities for learning, opportunities for the children to develop their own skills, their own abilities to do things for themselves as well as help others.
 It is the time of day when children can learn about responsibility, about co-operation, about patience, about hygiene - and also to feel a valued member of the preschool when they are allowed to help with setting the table, tidying up, setting out mattresses for rest time etc...
 These routines I think should be about giving children permission to participate in the daily process of life - they should not be lessons to achieve the product of an independent child where the child is forced to engage in something that they have no interest in and thus disturbs their natural learning flow.
 Tidying up and scraping plates are maybe not always the most essential things for very young children to do in order to be seen as "competent" unless this is something that the child is wanting to do.
 There are many years left in life to practice how to scrape a plate when their physical development is probably more in tune with the actual activity.
 Routines are just as valuable as the learning activities/lessons... they are not gaps between the learning.
-Learning happens ALL the time - not when the teacher is teaching - as John Holt said
+Learning happens all the time - not when the teacher is teaching - as John Holt said

 "In a practice where children are allowed to and able to act, they can explore, experiment and investigate different possibilities that confirm or contrast their own notions and thoughts.
 Dunne argues that this pedagogical attitude toward children’s strength and potential is opposite to the one that turns children into consumers and teachers into intermediaries."
-Månsson As teachers we should not be intermediaries ensuring we fill the children with knowledge and skills, but should be on a learning journey together WITH the children, using our experience and gathered knowledge to serve as guides.
+Månsson As teachers we should not be intermediaries ensuring we fill the children with knowledge and skills, but should be on a learning journey together with the children, using our experience and gathered knowledge to serve as guides.
 We want children to be active learners not passive learners... this means we have to provide situations that enable the children to learn - by believing in their competence to learn.
-But if we do not believe the child is competent then there will be the tendency to do the learning FOR the child and then expect the child to acquire it by listening to the the teacher - resulting in the fact that they are being taught rather than their learning being facilitated...
+But if we do not believe the child is competent then there will be the tendency to do the learning for the child and then expect the child to acquire it by listening to the the teacher - resulting in the fact that they are being taught (empty bucket being filled) rather than their learning being facilitated...

 I think we also need to think about what we actually mean with the competent child, as sometimes I think there are those that confuse it with the independent child, and that children should be capable of doing everything themselves.
 I try to create a community of learners, with co-dependence rather than just independence.
-The children can help each other out, it does not just mean that the educator needs to be the helper.
+The children can help each other out, co-dependence does not just mean that the educator needs to be the helper.
 In this way the children become empowered with being the one who can help, support, comfort or teach others.
 This creates a more democratic atmosphere, where the adult does not sit with all the power of resolving problems that arise.
 I am not suggesting children should not have a strong sense of their own capability, and self-confidence - but sometimes I feel the word independent is too individualised and is resulting in teaching being focussed on ensuring everyone can do everything for themselves, which I think does a great disservice to the joy and importance of diversity and all our different abilities being made visible.

 below are a series of quotes I feel connect to this post